This post was first published in October 2015 and updated in March 2018.

 However, I have yet to come across a product that is fully biodegradable and not heavily wrapped in plastic.I have found a beautiful silken dental floss by Vömel that comes in a glass jar!

 Razor and Razorblades

 Not only are razorblades hellishly expensive, they are also mostly made from plastic.
 However, there is a very viable, aesthetically very pleasing alternative: the double-edged safety razor.
-There are numerous products of this type of razor, made entirely from steel, out there.
-The best part is that they use the old standard razor blade (which most of us only know from movies), which is free from plastic and usually comes in very cheap packs of 10!
+There are numerous products of this type of razor, made entirely from steel or wood, out there.
+The best part is that they use the old standard razor blade, which is plastic-free and usually comes in very cheap packs of 10.

 Clingwrap (plastic wrapping foil)

 Everything these days comes wrapped in plastic foil and having some clingwrap around is common sense in most households.
 But, not only is clingwrap a huge source of disposable plastic waste, wrapping your food in plastic foil is also not very healthy because of all the plasticizers and other chemicals that will travel from the plastic into your food.
 Luckily there is, again, a very simple and beautiful alternative that you can easily buy online or make yourself.

 Simply take a piece of natural fabric (such as cotton or hemp), put it on a baking tray, sprinkle with beeswax (like you would sprinkle a pizza with cheese, but start off with a little wax only), and bake in the oven at 80 degrees celsius for 5 minutes.
 Spread the melted wax with a (clean!) brush and repeat the process if there is too little wax.
 Once your cloth is nice and waxy hang it up for drying and ready is your homemade wax-wrapper!